EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Introduction

-To address these challenges, we introduce \edv: an automated, scalable, and fine-grained evaluation agent for multi-turn instruction-based image editing from an object-centric perspective, supported by a suite of expert tools.
-As shown in Fig. \ref{fig:firstfigure}, \edv~ first decomposes images into semantically meaningful components and identifies their contextual relationships.
-It then generates diverse and proper editing scenarios at scale, which are based on the initial analysis.
-Finally, it systematically evaluates editing model outputs from multiple axes, specifically by integrating VLMs with open-vocabulary object detectors to assess instruction following, using semantic-level feature extractors to evaluate content consistency, and leveraging human preference models to judge visual quality.
-We show that combining VLMs with object detectors yields stronger agreement with human judgments in instruction-following evaluation compared to thresholded CLIP directional (CLIP\_dir) scores \cite{gal2022stylegannada} and using VLMs alone, as evidenced in Sec. \ref{sec:agreement}.
-Note that the full evaluation process, from evaluation instruction creation to evaluation metrics, is fully automated, without human intervention.
-This results in a scalable pipeline that can be easily expanded.
+To address these challenges, we introduce \edv: an automated and fine-grained evaluation agent for multi-turn instruction-based image editing from an object-centric perspective, designed to assess not only standard single-turn but also multi-turn instruction-based editing with precision.
+As shown in Fig. \ref{fig:firstfigure}, \edv~first decomposes it into semantically meaningful objects, then synthesizes diverse, context-aware editing instructions while dynamically updating object pools across turns.
+These two stages enable two novel object-centric metrics tailored for multi-turn evaluation and one global metric of visual quality: 1) EdiVal-IF, which measures instruction following by combining open-vocabulary object detectors for symbolic checks with VLMs for semantic verification on detector-guided crops; 2) EdiVal-CC, which evaluates content consistency by calculating semantic similarity of unchanged objects and background using the evolving object pools; and 3) EdiVal-VQ, which quantifies changes in overall visual quality with human preference models.
+We show that EdiVal-IF yields stronger agreement with human judgments in instruction-following evaluation compared to thresholded CLIP directional (CLIP\_dir) scores \cite{gal2022stylegannada} and using VLMs alone, as evidenced in Sec. \ref{sec:agreement}.